tracel-ai/burn/burn-book/src/getting-started.md

 cargo add burn --features wgpu
 ```

-and compile it by executing
+add `burn-wgpu = "0.10.0"` in Cargo.toml, and compile it by executing

 ```console
 cargo build